Infinite-type Schottky groups and group actions on infinite-type surfaces

-As it was the case for the finite type situation, if there is Schottky system ${\mathcal F}$ that is $G$-invariant, then $G$ lifts with respect to the infinite Schottky uniformization induced by ${\mathcal F}$.
-A natural question is if the lifting property is equivalent to the existence of a $G$-invariant Schottky system.
-In Theorem \ref{teolifting}, we prove that this the case under the assumption that $\Sigma_{F}/G$ is of finite type.
+In this infinite-type situation, there are different Schottky systems of loops on $\Sigma$ for which the induced infinite-type Schottky groups are not topologically conjugate.

-In \cite{BM}, the authors use the concept of an admissible configuration of loops on the Riemann sphere to construct certain kind of infinitely generated Schottky groups.
-Their groups have the property that the limit set are Cantor sets.
-The problem with these Schottky groups is (it seems??) that not every Riemann surface (uniformized by a Fuchsian group of the first kind) can be so uniformized (anyway, they prove that one may change the Fuchsian group $F$ to obtain a Schottky uniformization).
-In Section \ref{Sec:Schottkyinfinito}, we recall the definition of these groups together with some of their properties following \cite{BM}.
+Let us remark that, in \cite{BM}, the authors constructed certain kind of infinitely generated Schottky groups by using ``admissible configuration" of loops on the Riemann sphere.
+Their groups have the property that the limit sets are Cantor sets.
+The problem with these Schottky groups is (it seems??) that not every Riemann surface (uniformized by a Fuchsian group of the first kind) can be so uniformized (anyway, they prove that one may change the Riemann surface structure of $\Sigma$ to obtain a Schottky uniformization).
+In Section \ref{Sec:Schottkyinfinito}, following \cite{BM}, we recall the definition of these groups together with some of their properties.

-To construct our groups, we will restrict to a collection of loops which we call Schottky admissible configuration (these are a particular class of admissible configuration) and we will admit the possibility for the limit set to be no totally disconnected, but we ask for the existence of an invariant connected component of its region of discontinuity.
+To construct our groups, we will restrict to a collection of loops which we call Schottky admissible configuration (a particular class of admissible configuration).
+We will admit the possibility for the limit set not to be totally disconnected, but we ask for the existence of an invariant connected component of its region of discontinuity.